marinsucks/marinsucks/README.md

 📚 I’ve completed all my **C** projects at 42 and am now working on **C++** and general **IT** projects.
 During my spare time, I'm also learning **web development** and **system administration** by coding and maintaining my own personal website from scratch.

 🧑🏻‍💻 My goal is to eventually work as a devops engineer.
+Next step: getting my first internship!

 ✌️ Apart from work, I love creating awful melodies on the bass and getting my butt kicked by black belts in Brazilian Jiu Jitsu!